 Health Care Services

 PPSENFL provides lifesaving cancer screenings, testing and treatment for sexually transmitted infections, birth control, HIV tests, pregnancy tests, education, vasectomies and permanent birth control, and abortion services.
-Planned Parenthood has 11 health centers that provide care to 23,000 patients in targeted areas: three in Miami; one in Broward; three in Palm Beach County; one in Martin County; one in Jacksonville; one in Tallahassee; and one in Gainesville.
-In Miami Gardens, we opened a new health facility to serve the North Miami corridor.
-It serves as a Miami hub for Planned Parenthood’s health care, education, and advocacy work.
-The need for access to sexuality education and reproductive health care here in Miami is great.
+Planned Parenthood operates 11 health centers across 45 counties in Florida, providing health care services and education to 50,000 patients and teens across our service areas: Miami-Dade County, Broward County, Palm Beach County, Martin County, Jacksonville (Duval), Tallahassee, and Gainesville (Alachua).
+Our Golden Glades Health Center in the Miami Gardens area, serves as a hub for Planned Parenthood’s health care, education, and advocacy work.
+The need for access to sexuality education and reproductive health care in Miami is great.

 Miami continues to face a number of challenging health issues, specifically increasing HIV rates.
 Our work in Miami and across the state of Florida contributes to our goal of achieving the healthiest generation ever.